Carlisle railway history: Goods routes

 The goods by-pass lines were to be controlled by a new Carlisle Goods Traffic Committee, consisting of members of the LNWR, the Caledonian Railway, the Midland Railway, and the G&SWR.
 (The G&SWR did not fully participate in the controlling committee for some time.)

 The Caledonian Railway goods depot was modernised and fully relocated to the west of the realigned northward main line, and new engine sheds were built at Kingmoor.

 The G&SWR and the North British Railway saw themselves as allies of the Midland Railway, and they aligned their operating facilities at Carlisle to that company.
 The G&SWR used new goods facilities and engine accommodation at Petteril, opposite London Road, from the beginning of 1875, but some through goods traffic from the Midland was exchanged at Gretna Green (G&SWR).
 A new connection was made from London Road through to the M&CR and the Canal line, by lowering and realigning the old N&CR Canal branch; this enabled NBR, NER and Midland goods traffic to run through, and incidentally forming a triangular junction, available from 7 July 1877.
 The former L&CR main line was again realigned and elevated to pass over these lines, so that full grade separation was at last achieved, and all the companies had access to and from the new goods route, from 6 August 1877.

 The new goods lines were primarily through routes, and thought now turned to joint goods terminal facilities.
 In 1866 the NBR had established its Dentonholme goods depot and opened it to the Midland Railway, although the Settle and Carlisle Line was not yet nearing readiness.
-On 13 July 1876 the NBR obtained an Act of Parliament authorising both the Midland Railway and the G&SWR to use the site, which was to be enlarged; the new goods by-pass lines now passed alongside.
+On 13 July 1876 the NBR obtained the North British Railway (Additional Powers) Act 1876 (39 & 40 Vict. c. cxxxiv) authorising both the Midland Railway and the G&SWR to use the site, which was to be enlarged; the new goods by-pass lines now passed alongside.
 The much enlarged joint goods depot at Dentonholme was opened on 1 October 1883.
 In fact the NBR continued to use Canal as its primary goods depot, and the G&SWR was the chief beneficiary of the new facility.
 The multiple goods depot locations in the city resulted in a huge volume of inefficient transfer trip working traffic.